neural-network

 • Pros: combines strengths of both methods for better recommendations

-• Cons: more complex to implement
+• Cons: more complex to implement, training/serving speed

 Learning-to-Rank